gdha/www.it3.be/projects/upgrade-ux.md

 Upgrade-ux is completely written in Korn Shell which is widely available on all UNIX Operating Systems from Linux, HP-UX, Solaris, AIX, and others.
 The nice thing about upgrade-ux is that the each OS follows its own track (via a directory tree structure) so they do not influence each other.

-Currently (June 2014), only the HP-UX tree is fully populated and we are starting with the Linux track.
+Currently, only the HP-UX tree is fully populated and we are starting with the Linux track.
 People who ever worked with Relax-and-Recover will immediately recognize the internals as it is an exact clone (however, reworked a bit to make it fully Korn Shell aware).

 Upgrade-UX has a wide range of features: